XRPLF/xrpl-dev-portal/content/concepts/tokens/fungible-tokens/stablecoins/configuration.md

 Before asking customers to create trust lines to its issuing address, an issuer should enable the Default Ripple flag on that address.
 Otherwise, the issuer must individually disable the No Ripple flag for each trust line that other addresses have created.

+You should _not_ enable the Default Ripple flag on other addresses, such as your operational or standby wallets.

 ## Deposit Authorization